msnh2012/Msnhnet/ReadMe.md

 1. Compile opencv4 and yaml-cpp.
 2. Config environment.
 Add "OpenCV_DIR" and "yaml-cpp_DIR"
 3. Get qt5 and install. http://download.qt.io/ **(optional)**
+4. Add qt5 bin path to environment.
-4. Then use cmake-gui tool and visual studio to make or use vcpkg.
+5. Then use cmake-gui tool and visual studio to make or use vcpkg.

 - Linux(Ubuntu)
 ```